2024 Solar Incentives Guide for Newell, IL - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit might apply to you, talk to your local Newell solar installers.
+Your local Newell solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives